NikUstimenko/acoutreams/README.md

 ## Documentation

-The documentation can be found at https://tfp-photonics.github.io/treams.
+The documentation of `TREAMS` can be found at https://tfp-photonics.github.io/treams.

 ## Publications